auriaahmad/auriaahmad/README.md

-# Hi there! 👋 I'm M. Auria Ahmad
+# Hi there! 👋 I'm Auria Ahmad

-## Senior Full Stack Engineer | E-commerce & AI Integration Specialist
+## Full Stack Engineer | IoT & AI Solutions Developer

-🌍 **Seeking to Relocate to Berlin, Germany**

-Results-driven **Senior Full Stack Engineer** with **5+ years** of expertise building scalable e-commerce platforms and AI-powered customer experience solutions.
-Proven track record in **React, Node.js, and Express** with deep experience in **chatbot development, virtual assistants, and AI messaging integration**.
-Successfully delivered production systems serving **500+ active users** across **15+ countries**.
+Passionate **Full Stack Engineer** with expertise in building **cloud-native web applications** and **IoT solutions**.
+I love blending **hardware and software** to create innovative solutions that bridge the physical and digital worlds.
+With a background in **Electrical Engineering** and **self-learned web development**, I specialize in creating scalable applications that solve real-world problems.

 ---

 ## 🚀 What I Do

-- 💻 **Full Stack Development**: Building scalable e-commerce platforms and SaaS applications
+- 💻 **Full Stack Development**: MERN Stack applications with modern React patterns and Node.js backends
-- 🤖 **AI Integration**: Developing chatbots, virtual assistants, and conversational AI solutions
+- 🤖 **AI Integration**: Building chatbots, virtual assistants, and AI-powered applications using modern LLMs
-- 🏭 **IoT Solutions**: Creating industrial automation systems with real-time data processing
+- 🏭 **IoT Solutions**: Connecting hardware with cloud services for real-time data processing and automation
-- 🌐 **International Projects**: Serving clients across Europe, North America, and Asia
+- ⚡ **Microcontroller Programming**: Arduino, ESP32, Raspberry Pi with Python, C++, and Embedded Rust
+- 🌐 **Cloud & DevOps**: AWS, Docker, Kubernetes, CI/CD pipelines for scalable deployments
-- 🔧 **Cloud Architecture**: Designing systems that handle millions of data points with 99.9% uptime
+- 🔧 **System Architecture**: Designing microservices, event-driven systems, and RESTful APIs

 ---